JaiRanchod/Desk-10-Software-Engineering-Group-Project/Documentation Notes/testing.md

 <h1 align="center">Testing</h1>
 <h2 align="center">Reasons For Testing</h1>

 - Brings the code up to a professional high-quality standard.
-This is especially important when developing mission critical systems such as payment systems.
+This is especially important when developing mission-critical systems such as payment systems.
 - Testing allows developers to refactor our code over and over again.
 - Testing allows developers to remove unintended scenarios and consequences from their work.
 - Must orient tests around the behaviour of our app.
-- There are two types of testing - Doccumented Functinal testing and Coded Automated Testing
+- There are two types of testing - Documented Functional testing and Coded Automated Testing.

 <h2 align="center">Functional Testing</h2>